Unlocking the secrets of our fat: New study uncovers how genetics acts through fat tissue to shape health and disease

 29th February 2024 – By Aaruthy Suthahar

-Researcher’s from TwinsUK conducted a study on twins aged 60 and above has shed light on the intriguing connection between gut health and cognitive function.
+Researcher’s from TwinsUK conducted a study on twins aged 60 and above which has shed light on the intriguing connection between gut health and cognitive function.

 As populations age globally, the prevalence of age-related conditions such as muscle loss and cognitive decline is on the rise.
 Recognising the importance of addressing these issues, researchers at TwinsUK investigated how targeting the gut microbiota, the diverse community of microorganisms residing in our intestines, using a cheap, commercially available prebiotic supplement, could impact both muscle health and cognitive abilities as we age.